wlcrs/huawei_solar/README.md

 ### Network configuration

 5. Enter the IP address and port on which the Modbus-TCP interface is available (when connecting to the inverter AP the host IP is typically `192.168.200.1` and the port is either `502` or `6607`).
 The slave id is typically `0`.
-You should only check the `Advanced: elevate permissions` checkbox if you intend to dynamically change your battery settings or want access to the optimizer data.
+You should only check the `Advanced: elevate permissions` checkbox if you intend to dynamically change your inverter and battery settings, or want access to the optimizer data.

 ![](images/network-configuration.png)